mtxadmin/zabbix/MSSQL/README.md

    UserParameter=sql.script[*], powershell -NoProfile -ExecutionPolicy Bypass -File  $1 -prm $2<br>
    Timeout=20<br>
 7. Restart Zabbix agent service on this server
+8. Grant additional access to Zabbix user.
+In MS SQL Management Studio:
+   - Open the server properties (not database, but root server entry)
+   - Go to Permissions
+   - Find your service monitoring account.
+Like zbx_monitor or else - see https://www.zabbix.com/integrations/mssql
+   - Grant permissions to the monitoring account with checkboxes below:
+     - View any definition
+     - View server state
-8. In Zabbix web interface, apply the imported template **Template DB MSSQL** to the host
+9. In Zabbix web interface, apply the imported template **Template DB MSSQL** to the host
-9. Don't forget to add actions for trigger names that contain "SQL:" and "SQL Login"
+10. Don't forget to add actions for trigger names that contain "SQL:" and "SQL Login"

 ### Technical notes: